 FINDING (CHAPTER 17.61.
 SOLID WASTE AND RECYCLING ENCLOSURE PLAN): SATISFIED WITH CONDITIONS.
 As provided in Section 17.61.020, this chapter applies to new multi-dwelling developments of three or more dwelling units.
 The plans and applicant's responses demonstrate compliance with these standards.
 The drawings and narrative materials demonstrate the materials meet requirements.
-The approval addresses the location of the westerly-most enclosure from the west property line, and the applicant has provided a response from Recology approving the layout where any of the above dimensional standards aren't achieved.
+The applicant shall obtain approval for the minor reduction of distance of the enclosure from the west property line, and the applicant shall provide a response from Recology approving the layout where any of the above dimensional standards aren't achieved.